Every company has a brand identity.

 Make it simple to live up to your promises by creating a brand that is true to your business from the start.
 Focus your brand on the key elements that are most important to your company.
 This will make it natural and easy to follow through on the promises your brand makes.

-Arruda goes on to explain in “Why Consistency is the Key to Successful Branding” that consistently delivering on your brand promises does more than just secure customers’ trust.
-It also creates fertile ground for your business to safely evolve and grow.
+Arruda explains that consistently delivering on your brand promises does more than just secure customers’ trust.
+It also creates fertile ground for your business to evolve and grow safely:

 …being consistent doesn’t mean that you can’t change.
 In fact, consistency gives you a firm foundation for evolving into offering even more options for even more people.
 Once you have built a reputation through the consistent delivery of your brand promise, you have permission to evolve and expand.